ammonkc/entropy/readme.md

 # Entropy

-The official Entropy local development environment.
+The official Entropy vm for local development environment.